HIPAA, also called the privacy rule

-HIPAA is the law that protects your privacy as a patient.
+HIPAA (pronounced HIP-uh) stands for the Health Insurance Portability and Accountability Act and is the law that protects your privacy as a patient.
 Under the law, health care plans and health care providers must limit who can see your health records.
 HIPAA also gives you the right to get a copy of your health records from your doctor.

-Some other groups also don't have to follow HIPAA rules.
+Some other groups don't have to follow HIPAA rules.
 They include life insurance companies and law enforcement.
 Many state agencies, such as those for Social Security or welfare benefits, don't have to follow HIPAA rules either.
-HIPAA stands for the Health Insurance Portability and Accountability Act.